-Franchise development websites must provide information that your prospective franchise owners want and need, and that goes well beyond the usual “about us” and “contact us” pages.
+Your website lays the foundation for your franchise recruitment program.
+Your franchise web design must provide information that your prospective franchise owners want and need.
+These are pages well beyond the usual “about us” and “contact us” pages.
+And yes, you should also have those on your website too..
 You want to help prospects research your brand so that they can make an informed decision.
-The more information prospects can obtain on your website, the longer they will stay – and the more they will learn about your brand and whether it’s right for them.
-That means you need to tell them about the industry you work in; answer their big questions – including how much they can earn and what the startup costs are; and let them hear from current happy, successful franchisees so they can picture themselves in that role.
+The more information prospects can obtain on your website, the longer they will stay.
+The longer they stay, the more they will learn about your brand and whether it’s right for them.
+That means you need to tell them about the industry you work in, and answer their big questions.
+This includes information such as how much they can earn and what the startup costs are.
+You should also let them hear from current happy, successful franchisees so they can picture themselves in that role.

-Here are five pages that we recommend be included on every franchise development website:
+Five pages that should be included on every franchise development website:

 Potential franchisees are researching your brand, the industry and franchising in general.
 Include a page about your industry and any information that differentiates you from others in your industry.
 We all know how frustrating it is to work a lead only to have them choose a competitor.
 By addressing how you stand out among the competition up-front, you are positioning your brand as the clear winner.